Code-Institute-Submissions/SpudStar-milestone-three-project_OctResub/README.md

 Any external code used was from MaterializeCSS in order to structure the dropdown menu, forms, and general CSS styling.
 Everything python-side was what I had learnt from lessons/ my own logic.

 ### Media - photos
 One photo was used for this project, and it was edited into the custom background by myself.
-The origional can be found[here.](https://imgbin.com/png/Gzs6cgcm/top-trumps-logo-winning-moves-png)
+The origional can be found [here.](https://imgbin.com/png/Gzs6cgcm/top-trumps-logo-winning-moves-png)

 ## Acknowledgement
 Thanks you for looking over this project, I hope you had a go at creating some cards of your own!